yuanz03/tp/docs/UserGuide.md

    <box type="info" seamless>

-   **Expected output:** "Address book has been cleared!" and the player list becomes empty.
+   **Expected output:** "PlayBook has been cleared!" and the list becomes empty.
    </box>

 2. **Create your first team** - Type `addteam tm/U16` and press Enter.